Economy of Saskatchewan: Agriculture

 The Dominion Lands Act was passed in 1872 to encourage an agricultural settlement for a united British North America.
 The completion of the train link between eastern Canada through the District of Assiniboia in 1885, the development of the high-yielding and early-maturing Marquis strain of wheat and establishment of an import market in the United Kingdom supplied the first impetus for economic development and supported population settlement.

-World War I had a positive impact on Saskatchewan agriculture.
-The enlistment quota from Saskatchewan to the Canadian Expeditionary Force as the pre-requisite was for British subjects, and several ethnic bloc settlements were immigrants from Europe.
-There was a need for food production to be maintained, and farmers were exempt from conscription as well.
-The allies need for wheat production increased, and farm wages doubled.
-Following the war, the Soldier Settlement Act of 1917 established service men with agricultural land.
+World War I had a positive impact on agriculture in Saskatchewan.
+The enlistment quota from Saskatchewan to the Canadian Expeditionary Force required recruits to be British subjects, while several ethnic bloc settlements in the province were composed of immigrants from Europe.
+Food production needed to be maintained, and farmers were exempt from conscription.
+Allied demand for wheat increased, and farm wages doubled.
+Following the war, the Soldier Settlement Act of 1917 provided servicemen with agricultural land.

 Saskatchewan's population peaked in 1936 at 931,200 people.
 The Great Depression combined the 1929 stock market crash with the drought years of the 1930s causing devastating effects on the economy of Saskatchewan.
 The per capita income between 1928 and 1933 dropped 72%.
 The drought years of 1928, 1931 through 1934 and again in 1937 hit hard following the recession and the lowered demand for wheat exports.
 The Prairie Farm Rehabilitation Administration PFRA established a work relief program developing community pastures, water and irrigation projects.
 Approximately 250,000 people left the provinces during the era of the Dirty Thirties when Saskatchewan became a virtual dust bowl.
 World War II also held Saskatchewan's economy back, as overseas markets for wheat were virtually eliminated.